- The FDA recommends getting the shingles vaccine if you are 60 years old or older.

-Shingles is a painful rash that’s caused by the same virus—varicella zoster—that’s responsible for chickenpox.
+Shingles is a painful rash that’s caused by varicella zoster, the same virus that’s responsible for chickenpox.
 If you had chickenpox as a child, the virus hasn’t completely gone away.
 It hides dormant in your body and can reemerge many years later as shingles.
 There are about 1 million cases of shingles each year, according to the Centers for Disease Control and Prevention (CDC).
 About half of these cases occur among people over the age of 60.

-Older adults are most likely to develop shingles, which is why the shingles vaccine (Zostavax) is recommended for people age 60 and older.
+Older adults are most likely to develop shingles, which is why the shingles vaccine is recommended for people age 60 and older.
 Zostavax is currently the only vaccine approved by the Food and Drug Administration (FDA) to prevent shingles.
 According to the CDC, the vaccine can reduce your risk of getting shingles by more than half.
 Getting vaccinated can also help you avoid painful nerve complications from the disease.
-The shingles vaccine is also approved for people ages 50 to 59.
+The shingles vaccine is also approved by the FDA for people ages 50 to 59.
 Even if you’ve had shingles before, you can still get the vaccine to prevent a future occurrence of it.

 The shingles vaccine contains ingredients that can cause an allergic reaction in some people.
 Avoid the shot if you’ve ever had a reaction to gelatin, the antibiotic neomycin, or other ingredients in the vaccine.
-You also want to avoid the shingles vaccine if your immune system is weakened due to HIV/AIDS or another condition, you take drugs that lower your immune response (such as steroids), you’ve had cancer, or you’ve been treated for cancer with radiation or chemotherapy.
+You also want to avoid the shingles vaccine if your immune system is weakened due to:

 The shingles vaccine is made from the live virus.
 However, the virus is weakened, so it shouldn’t make anyone with a healthy immune system sick.
 People whose immune system is weaker than normal do need to be careful.
 In very rare cases, people with a weakened immune system have gotten sick from the varicella zoster virus in the vaccine.
 Talk to your doctor if you suspect that you have a weakened immune system.

-It’s perfectly safe for you to be around friends and family members—even children—after getting the shingles vaccine.
+It’s perfectly safe for you to be around friends and family members — even children — after getting the shingles vaccine.
 Some people develop a chickenpox-like rash around the area on their skin where they’ve been vaccinated.
 If you get this rash, you’ll want to cover it.
-And, make sure any babies or young children who haven’t been vaccinated against chickenpox don’t touch the rash.
+Make sure any babies, young children, or people who are immunocompromised and haven’t been vaccinated against chickenpox don’t touch the rash.